 Turn2us has a free benefits calculator where you can check what free money you’re entitled to.
 According to the charity, more than two million people have used the calculator to find information they deserve and need.

-According to the charity’s latest research, more than seven million people are still missing out on an unclaimed £15.1bn of benefits, with 45 per cent of people having never checked what benefits they are eligible for.
+According to the charity’s recent research, more than seven million people are still missing out on an unclaimed £15.1bn of benefits, with 45 per cent of people having never checked what benefits they are eligible for.

 Sonya Ruparel, director of programmes and partnerships, said: “There is an endemic issue of unclaimed benefits in the UK.
 The confusing, sometimes hostile, and often stigmatising world of social security has led to millions of people not claiming their entitlements.
-Our new tool sets out to simplify, de-mystify and compassionately support people to access the money they are due.

 Policy In Practice is another service which provides a free budgeting and benefits calculator.
-It also offers advice on what to do if your income has been affected by the pandemic.

 Deven Ghelani, director of the social policy software and analytics company, said: “Many people have suffered financial hardship as a result of the pandemic and have needed the support of the welfare system, perhaps for the first time.